 Insurance Control - All Conservancy-owned real properties are to be appropriately insured.
 Staff will review insurance coverage, annually at renewal, each time a new property is acquired and periodically as needs arise.
-The Conservancy currently maintains the following full complement of insurance policies; Flood, General Liability, Property, Auto, Inland Marine, Commercial Umbrella, Directors and Officers and Entity Liability, Employment Practices Liability, Crime, Workers Compensation, Pollution Liability.
+The Conservancy currently maintains a full complement of insurance policies.
 Coverage is to be based on an amount that is reasonable and customary.